marymar/vue-harry-potter-quiz-workshop/workshop-steps/step2.md

 </template>
 ```

-Now, we are including a brand new component in the App.vue.
+Now, we'll include a brand new component in the App.vue.
-Just remove the `<HelloWorld />` component and use the Quiz component instead.
+Remove the `<HelloWorld />` component, and add the Quiz component instead.

 To use our Quiz component some steps are needed.
 First we have to import the component within the script section.